reilem/zod-geojson/README.md

 ### Error messages

 The error messages are currently very big and not user-friendly due to the default handling of failures in nested zod unions.
-This is something I hope to improve in the future.
+If you're not using it already, I recommend using [zod-validation-error](https://www.npmjs.com/package/zod-validation-error) to simplify the error messages.

 ### Nested Geometry Collections